-In the dual server configuration, Zones is unable to determine which adapter belongs to which server.
-However, this can be used to an advantage.
-The user can correlate which adapters belong to which server by powering on only one server and then running the zoning tool.
+In a dual server configuration, Zones is unable to determine which adapter belongs to which server.
+The user can determine which adapters belong to which server by powering on only one server and then running the zoning tool.
 The adapter tabs that show up will belong to the server that is currently powered on.

 - 1. Power on the first server.

-- 2. Open Zones.
+- Open Zones.

 - 3. Open a session.
 (There's no need to save this session.)

 - 4. Make note of which adapter in Zones belongs to that server.

-- Exit Zones.
+- 5. Exit Zones.

 - 6. Power on the second server

 - 7. Start Zones again.

 - 8. The user may then continue to zone.